 In this article, Nada takes us through the 9 misconceptions about traveling to Saudi Arabia as a woman.

-As you might know, Saudi Arabia started issuing tourist visas from December 2018, which means that now anyone can go there to discover its wonders.
-If you want to know about all the practical information to visit the country, read: Tips and how to travel to Saudi Arabia in 2019
+As you might know, Saudi Arabia started issuing tourist visas, which means that now anyone can go there to discover its wonders.
+If you want to know about all the practical information to visit the country, read: Tips and how to travel to Saudi Arabia

 Here are some common misconceptions about solo female travel in Saudi Arabia.